orkodip/MG_FDQGMRES_method/README.md

 # MG_FDQGMRES_method
 This repository contain the codes (written in C++) for the multigrid preconditioned Flexible Direct Quasi Generalized Minimal Residual method (FDQGMRES) for variable-coefficient Poisson equations.
-Finite Volume Method is used to discretize the Poisson equation.
+Finite Difference Method is used to discretize the Poisson equation.

 The code is designed to solve the second test problem (Problem 2) of Tatebe (1993).